STAT545-UBC/STAT545-UBC-original-website/packages01_system-prep.md

-Although we'll build a very simple package, we're still  use the most modern and powerful tools for R package development.
+Although we'll build a very simple package, we'll use the most modern and powerful tools for R package development.
 In theory, this could eventually involve compiling C/C++ code, which means you need what's called a *build environment*.

 back to [All the package things](packages00_index.html)